Flat Roof Insulation: why insulate the roof at all?

 Polyurethane

-Polyurethane is almost as high an R-value as Phenolic Foam (we will talk about it later in the article).
+Polyurethane is almost as high an R-value as phenolic foam (we discuss it later in the article).
 According to the manufacturers, the R-value of this insulating material is 7.0-7.2.
-It is usually supplied as 1-component or 2-component spray foam.
+Most often, you will find it as 1-component or 2-component spray foam.

 Polyurethane - flat roof insulation